 Crack Abuse Statistics

-Because crack is an illegal substance, statistics on its use and abuse are estimations based on the information that is available.
+Because Crack Cocaine is an illegal substance, statistics on its use and abuse are estimations based on the information that is available.

-Approximately 7,840,000 people in a 2004 survey had used crack at some point in their lifetime.
+Approximately 7,840,000 people in a 2004 survey had used Crack Cocaine at some point in their lifetime.

-“Regular” crack users (those who have used crack in the last 30 days) represent 0.2 percent of the total population.
+Regular Crack Cocaine users (those who have used Crack in the last 30 days) represent 0.2% of the total population.

-Just as your brain can be rewired into feeling like crack is the only form of pleasure in the world, it can also be wired back to its original, healthy state through appropriate treatment.
-Take the first step in taking your life back today.
+Just as your brain can be rewired into feeling like Crack Cocaine is the only form of pleasure in the world, it can also be wired back to its original and healthy state through appropriate treatment.
+Contact a treatment provider today.